abhimanyupallavisudhir/abhimanyupallavisudhir.github.io/README.md

 **Deferred:**

-Other stuff I'm interested in but are currently somewhat low-priority because AGI is going to be a thing soon:
+Other stuff I'm interested in but are currently somewhat low-priority because AGI is going to be a thing soon.

 - **Prediction markets for latent space variables** or "subjective" questions somehow
 - **Reformulating probability theory in terms of closed-under-***_computable_***-union sigma-algebras**